dorinrojas/CABANAnet_Microbiome_Analysis/docs/Class_2/Class2_2.md

 ### MetaWRAP bin_refinement module

 MetaWRAP uses a hybrid approach to produce improved bins.
 The wrappers runs `binning_refiner` to hybridized every possible combinations of bins.
 For instance, if there are three bins (A, B, and C), the code results in sets AB, BC, AC, ABC.
-Thne, completion and contamination is evaluated for the original and hybrized bins using CheckM.
+Then, completion and contamination is evaluated for the original and hybrized bins using CheckM.
 To compare the bins, these are identified based on a minimum of 80% overlap in genome length, and the best bin is determined based on the quality score.

 The quality score (QS) is a quality measure used for estimate high-quality MAGs (defined as QS>50).
 This parameter is calculated by: